csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 A server that receives a value of 1 in the 0xTBD1 flag of a ClientHello message SHOULD omit all certificates other than the end-entity certificate from its Certificate message that it sends in response.
-As per
-{{!TLS-FLAGS=I-D.ietf-tls-tlsflags}}, the server shall also acknowledge support by sending the tls_flags extension in the Certificate message with the 0xTBD1 flag set to 1.
 Otherwise if it does not support CA certificate suppression, the server SHOULD ignore the 0xTBD1 flag.

 To prevent a failed TLS connection, a server could chose to not send its intermediates regardless of the flag from the client, if it has a reason